prathamesh-sonpatki/golang-challenge/_posts/2015-03-31-go-challenge2.md

 ![update.jpg](/images/update.jpg)

-* This challenge ends in 2 days from now.
+* This second Go challenge is now closed.

 #### The April 2015 Go Challenge for developers (newbies included)